jonolafur/cli-fft/trunk/readme.txt

 2011-11-05:

 1. Overview
 This is a small utility for generating FFT of ASCII files or standard in and output to file or std out.
-The build is static, so no complicated dependecies must be fulfilled and thus it should be possible to use the binary with any distribution that runs on x86 or x86_64.
+The build is static, so no complicated dependencies must be fulfilled and thus it should be possible to use the binary with any distribution that runs on x86 or x86_64.

 2. Installing
 To install, just copy the binary someplace where the system finds it (e.g. in your path.)